The Favourites of Randy Williams

 If you’re able to write off your trip(s) at tax time, do it!
 Definitely advise a licensed accountant before you deduct that flight you took to Berlin to sample steins at Oktoberberfest – saving a few bucks isn’t worth going to jail for tax fraud.
 But ask yourself, is there a way to combine work with travel to be able to score some business deductions?
 In my case, I am a travel blogger, so yes, I’m travelling for work.
 I also visit clients on most of my trips, so if we’re ever audited, I’d have lots of proof that this was indeed a “work” trip.
 Come up with a plan, check with your accountant, and then get to “business!”

-The Favourites of Carlos Useros Moyano
+The Favourites of Thomas Schweizer

 Let Someone Else Pay for Your Airfare